trombik/ansible-role-zabbix_server/README.md

 The role manages encryption setting of `zabbix` agent on the `zabbix` server.
 See `zabbix_server_agent_tls_accept` and `zabbix_server_agent_tls_connect`.
 The default is `No encryption`.

+TLS for `zabbix-frontend` can be implemented by any web server, and is out of the scope of this role.

 ### TLS between `zabbix` agent and `zabbix` server with certificates